If your business uses phone calls to schedule appointments and send appointment reminders to customers, the process might look like this:

 Tiffany Knupp is a Farmer’s Insurance agent in Salisbury, MD.
 Knupp wanted a more cost-effective and time-saving communication channel than phone, email and mailers for her clients.
 Zipwhip has helped them immensely.
 Knupp says that 99 percent of texts they send are returned within a couple of hours, cutting back on no shows, phone tag and late payments.
 Read more about Knupp’s experience here.

 Say goodbye to phone tag with Zipwhip

-Ready to bid adieu to phone tag and reach your customers faster?
-Start a free 14-day trial of Zipwhip texting-for-business software today.
+Ready to bid adieu to phone tag and reach your customers faster with appointment confirmation texts?
+Start a free trial of Zipwhip texting-for-business software today.

 For more statistics and tips about the texting industry in 2019, download our State of Texting report.
 You’ll get the scoop on what texting looks like for businesses today, including use among various industries, consumer preferences when texting with businesses, how texting can improve team workflow and much more.